Sabki Laadli Bebo

-Sabki Laadli Bebo is an Indian drama television series that aired on STAR Plus.
+Sabki Laadli Bebo was an popular Indian drama television series that aired on STAR Plus.
 The series premiered on 11 March 2009 and was produced by Endemol India and Sachidanand Productions.
 It was concluded on 25 March 2011.

 Sabki Laadli Bebo is all about a cute, cheerful, innocent girl Bebo, who is loved by her family immeasurably.
 This affluent, respectable, traditional Punjabi family of three brothers and their parents always yearned for a girl.
 Their happiness knew no bounds when, after years, God answered their prayers and a daughter was born.